Worcester’s Dual Tax Classification System

 Advocation

 Just in our region, for example, Webster made and stuck to a 10-year plan to get to a single rate.
-In 2018 that plan was executed and are now helping their commercial tax base grow.
-Before 2018, Webster had 19 vacant storefronts in its downtown corridor, today those vacancies are down to six.
+In 2018 that plan was executed, and they are now helping their commercial tax base grow.
+Before 2018, Webster had 19 vacant storefronts in its downtown corridor; today, those vacancies are down to six.
 The vibrancy of that commercial corridor has grown exponentially with shops and restaurants and has made it a destination for not just its residents but the surrounding communities.

 In 1984 when the dual tax was enacted here in Worcester, 35% of the tax base came from our commercial/industrial sectors.
-Since that time the widening of the gap has disincentivized businesses to come or stay in the city and now only 23% of the tax revenue comes from the commercial/industrial sectors.
-This year’s budget is $800 million (FY2024).
-Ironically, the previous votes to widen the tax gap have caused companies to leave for surrounding communities putting this void on the backs of the residents.
-While this incremental step is one in the right direction, we must continue to be vigilant and help us raise that commercial tax base.
+Since that time, the widening of the gap has disincentivized businesses to come or stay in the city, and now only 21% of the tax revenue comes from the commercial/industrial sectors.
+Ironically, the previous votes to widen the tax gap have caused companies to leave for surrounding communities, putting this void on the backs of the residents.
+While this incremental step is one in the right direction, we must continue to be vigilant and help raise that commercial tax base.